Finite and infinite product transformations

-$\mathbf{7}.$ Note that in the previous section there were no integrals analogous to integrals $I_v,I_h$ from section $3$, thanks to the oddity of $h(z)$ they canceled out.
+$\mathbf{8}.$ Note that in section $6$ there were no integrals analogous to integrals $I_v,I_h$ from section $4$, thanks to the oddness of $h(z)$ they canceled out.
 With suitable function $h(z)$ this proof can be adapted to prove \eqref{nonmodular1} as well.
+In fact more is true: